 Part of PactSafe Consent Management includes a hub for data subjects (the people you're emailing) a centralized hub to track their consent preferences—including revoking consent.

-Learn more about how PactSafe Consent Management can help your email marketing efforts become GDPR compliant at our upcoming webinar: How Will the GDPR Affect Marketing.
+Learn more about how PactSafe Consent Management can help your email marketing efforts by reading our webinar summary: How Will the GDPR Affect Marketing.
+Or schedule a demo to see how PactSafe Consent Management can work for you.